-Related Post: Rule of 72 and Doubling Your Money.
+- Rule of 72 and Doubling Your Money

 What is Compounding?

 Quite simply it’s the ability to make money from the money you already made off your investment.
-An investment being a savings account, CD, IRA, mutual fund – any investment.
+An investment is a savings account, CD, IRA, mutual fund – any investment.